IllinoisLegalAidOnline/website-docs/docs/source/ltf_resources.rst

 * Collects the resource information
 * Is accessible by any LTF grantee
-* Sends an email upon submission to the LTF point of contact to review and add or update an existing resource.
+* When submitted:

+  * The system checks for a match on title, website, phone number or email address of the resource
+  * If a match is found, the webform is identified as a duplicate and:

+    * An e-mail is sent to LTF that a potentially duplicate submission was received with a link to the add resource form if LTF wants to add the resource manually. **The content is not created automatically**

+  * If a match is not found:

+    * A new LTF resource is created, mapping the following fields from the webform:

+      * Title
+      * Contact name
+      * Phone number
+      * Email
+      * Website
+      * Resource type
+      * Categories
+      * Mentioned by is updated to include the organization submitting the form

+    * The content is not published by default
+    * An email is sent to LTF with:

+      * A link to edit the newly created content
+      * Instructions to  publish if it is appropriate to publish

+.. note:: The webform does not collect a description or allow file uploads.
+Those can be added manually when editing the created content.

 Airtable Integration
 =============================

-Coming soon!
-For the AI initiative, resources are managed in an Airtable and imported and updated via API.
+For the Artificial Intelligence initiatives, resources are maintained in Airtable and are created and updated nightly over Airtable's API.